rozek/multi_servo-thing/README.md

 ```
 6. Click on "run (shift + enter)"<br>(the LED on the RP2040 board should blink now).

-## Firmware ##
+## Firmware (Board-specific) ##

 In the "Modular Things" terminology, the "firmware" of a thing is an Arduino sketch which implements a thing's functionality on the hardware side.
-Here is the one for the "multi_servo" thing:
+Here is the one for a "multi_servo" thing based on a Tiny2040 (please, use the contents of file [multi_servo/firmware-RP2040-Zero/multi_servo/multi_servo.ino](multi_servo/firmware-RP2040-Zero/multi_servo/multi_servo.ino) for a Waveshare RP2040-Zero board instead):

 ```c++
 #include <osap.h>